Supporting the University's statement of purpose, the mission of the

 Courses taught at the 1000 or 2000 level at any institution may

 not be substituted for 3000 or 4000 level courses taught by the

 DATCOB unless validated by the DATCOB Dean's office.

-Completion of Areas A and F are prerequisites for six of the
+Completion of Areas A and F with grades of "C" or better are prerequisites for six of the

 eight courses in Area G. Students may be granted entry to